Safia Mahabub Sauty | Graduate & Postdoctoral Studies

 What work are you doing at the University of Guelph?

-I study epigenetic inheritance and try to understand how certain genetic predispositions are passed through generations.
-I work with cells that are a few micrometers in size.
-It is exciting to realize that I can pick apart the molecules inside an entity that small, figure out what each of them does, and then put them back together to create the whole picture.
+I studied epigenetic inheritance and tried to understand how certain genetic predispositions are passed through generations.
+I worked with cells that are a few micrometers in size.
+It was exciting to realize that I could pick apart the molecules inside an entity that small, figure out what each of them does, and then put them back together to create the whole picture.

 How can my research Improve Life?